Lithium system on Adagio

 During this work we tried to match our list of functions and requirements that was important for us with existing components on the market and different BMS like Daly, BMS123, Victron BMS, Victron battery protect etc.

-After we have done some different drawings and tried to match a system designed with these type of products we got to the conclusion that it wasn't possible to build a system after our list of functions with these type of components.
+After we had done some different drawings and tried to match a system designed with these type of products we got to the conclusion that it wasn't possible to build a system after our list of functions with these type of components.

 Instead we decided to install 3.2 V 310Ah LiFePo4 cells connected in 3P8S.
 Our nominal capacity is 930Ah 24 V.